Which section of the pesticide label contains information useful for medical personnel?

 Study for the Ontario Pesticide Certification Test.
 Prepare with flashcards and multiple choice questions, each offering hints and explanations.
 Ace your exam with confidence!

-The section of the pesticide label that is particularly useful for medical personnel is the "First-aid measures" section.
-This part provides critical information on what immediate actions should be taken in the event of exposure to the pesticide, including symptoms of exposure, necessary treatments, and specific instructions for medical personnel.
+The section of the pesticide label that contains information useful for medical personnel is the one dedicated to first-aid measures.
+This section provides critical information on what actions should be taken in the event of exposure to the pesticide, including specific instructions on treatment for different types of exposures such as inhalation, skin contact, or ingestion.
+It typically includes recommended first-aid procedures, symptoms of exposure, and advice on seeking medical attention.

 Subscribe